nandstand/site/content/_index.md

 I'm interested in things that make development work easier (CI/CD, better docs).
 I also develop games on the side.

-I attended the University of New Orleans, graduating magna cum laude in 2023.
+I attended the University of New Orleans, graduating magna cum laude with a B.S. in Computer Science in 2023.

 ### Work